rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

 Here are the important concepts in gRPC.

 1. Contract-First Design: gRPC starts with a contract defined by a Protocol Buffers (.proto) file.
 This file specifies the service, the available RPC methods, and the structure of the request and response messages.
 This contract-first approach ensures both the server and client adhere to a consistent API specification.

-   - Think of Service definitions and messages like Interfces and DTOs in DotNet.
+   - Think of Service definitions and messages like Interfaces and DTOs in DotNet.

+2. Transport Over HTTP/2: This means TLS only and supports multiplexing, header compression and full duplex communication.

+3. Efficient Serialization with Protocol Buffers: Protocol Buffers (protobuf) provide a compact binary serialization mechanism.
+Compared to text-based formats like JSON, protobufs result in smaller payloads and faster serialization/deserialization (encoding/decoding), making data transfer more efficient.

+4. Flexible RPC Communication Patterns:

+   - Unary RPC: A single request followed by a single response.

+   - Server Streaming RPC: The client sends a request and receives a stream of responses.

+   - Client Streaming RPC: The client sends a stream of requests and gets back one response.

+   - Bidirectional Streaming RPC: Both client and server send streams of messages concurrently, ideal for real-time communications.

 ### References